wireapp/wire-docs/src/how-to/install/helm-prod.rst

     all commands below can also take an extra ``--namespace <your-namespace>`` if you don't want to install into the default kubernetes namespace.

-There is a shell script for doing this with helm 2. cat bin/prod-setup.sh
+There is a shell script for doing the following procedure with helm 2, for reference. examine wire-server-deploy/bin/prod-setup.sh .

 Watching changes as they happen
 -------------------------------